Please register or login to continue

 📜 Chapter 22: The Legacy

-1. I Heromenes, write now not as a student, nor as a witness, but as a guardian of my teachers' memory and legacy.
+1. I Heromenes, write now no longer as a student, nor as a witness, but as a guardian of my teachers' memory and legacy that I have attempted to honour with this testament.

-2. Asterion is indeed gone, and those people who knew him are scattered, yet his presence remains—quiet, persistent, but endangered.
+2. Asterion's body is indeed gone from this world, and those people who knew him are scattered, yet his presence remains—quiet, persistent and unforgettable.

 3. The world has suddenly changed.
-The streets of Athens echo with hymns not to nature, but to a crucified god.
+The streets of Athens echo with certain hymns not to nature, but to a crucified god who was but a man in flesh and bones.

-4. Rome tightens its grip, not with swords alone, but with stories—stories that promise eternal salvation and punish human doubt.
+4. Rome tightens its firm grip, not with swords alone, but with order—and Christians with stories that promise eternal salvation and punish human doubt.

-5. In this new order, there is little room for men like Asterion and other philosophers, who asked not for belief, but for observation and awareness.
+5. In this new order, there is little room for men like Asterion and other philosophers, who asked not for belief, but for observation and awareness in people.

-6. His philosophy, Meleticism, is not sacred in its nature, and that is its danger to others who believe in divinity.
+6. His philosophy Meleticism is not sacred in its teachings, and that is its danger to others who strongly believe in divinity must reign supreme on the earth.

-7. For in a time of rising altars and falling empires, what is not sacred is seen as profane and threatening.
+7. For in a time of rising altars and falling empires, what was not divine was seen as something that was profane and threatening to the establishment that ruled over Athens.

-8. They call us who profess to be Meletics, heretics, even though we have no gods to betray.
+8. They call us who profess to be Meletics, heretics or blasphemers, even though we had no gods to betray or defame.

-9. They call us dangerous simply for what we aspire, even though we carry no weapons—only questions and wisdom.
+9. They call us dangerous simply for what we aspire, even though we carry no weapons—only questions, wisdom and the truth.

-10. And questions, it seems, are the greatest threat of all to them; especially to those people whose power they do not wish to relinquish.
+10. And questions, it seems are the greatest threat of all to them; especially to those people whose power they do not wish to relinquish to others.

-12. I have heard whispers that Meletic texts are being confiscated, hidden and even destroyed.
+12. I have heard whispers that Meletic texts are being confiscated, hidden and even destroyed by ignorance.

-13. Asterion’s name is fading from the lips of recent scholars, replaced by apostles and martyrs.
+13. Asterion’s name is fading from the lips of recent scholars, replaced by apostles and martyrs, who have usurped philosophy.

-14. His diagrams of thought, his meditations on the cycle of life and death, are dismissed, as pagan curiosities.
+14. His diagrams of thought, his meditations on the cycle of life and death, are dismissed, as ancient curiosities or studies.

-15. Yet I remember.
-I remember the way he spoke of the wind—not as spirit, but as a natural movement.
+15. I remember the way he spoke of the wind—not as spirit, but as a natural movement that was the breath of nature.

 16. I remember the way he taught us to see the world not as a stage for divine drama, but as a pattern unfolding from the Logos.